 You can learn more about our organization, our impact, and our values at www.uwsemn.org

-HOW YOU WOULD FIT IN AND STAND OUT
+HOW YOU’D FIT IN & STAND OUT

-- Our organization has a strengths-based culture and finds value in diverse skills and strengths
+• Our organization has a strengths-based culture and finds value in diverse skills and strengths.

 PRIMARY RESPONSIBILITIES AND EXPECTATIONS